thinkin9/thinkin9.github.io/_posts/2020-07-24-Starting-out-with-Quantitative-Analysis.markdown

 * Some brokerage firms which want to expand there clients currently give free-commission event to clients who open a untact bank account
 * Since I want to programming with C++ API, I select [NH INVESTMENT & SECURITIES CO.,LTD.](https://www.nhqv.com/) which is the only firm serving C++ API
     * But, few clients use this API, then it is difficult to find information and build an application with it
-    * That's why I have been writing these series of post :smile:
+    * That's why I have been writing these series of post :D

 ## Module Configuration
 <hr style="height: 2px; border:none; margin-top: -1em; margin-bottom:0.5em; padding: 0; background:black">